deislabs/hippo-docs/content/topics/custom-domains.md

 1. A given domain can only be added to a single Hippo app.
 For example, if you add `www.example.com` to `hello-world`, you cannot add that domain to `goodbye-world` without removing the domain from `hello-world` first.
-1. Wildcard domains are unsupported at this time.
+1. Adding wildcard domains to applications are unsupported at this time.